ThinleyN/ThinleyN/README.md

 Kanye quote of the day
 ---
-Ma$e is one of my favorite rappers and I based a lot of my flows off of him
+People say it&#39;s enough and I got my point across ... the point isn&#39;t across until we cross the point